tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 ## Conclusion

 We are happy to announce the first release of the Nickel configuration language.
-You can use it wherever you would use JSON, YAML or TOML, but felt the limit of using static text or ad-hoc and limited templating languages.
+You can use it wherever you would normally use JSON, YAML or TOML, but feel limited by using static text or ad-hoc templating languages.

-This release is both usable and not ready for production yet.
-We are seeking for feedbacks, ideas and opinions.
-Yours are invaluable: please use Nickel, break it, do cool things we haven't even imagined, and most importantly, please let us know about it!
+This release is both usable and not yet ready for production.
+Your feedback, ideas and opinions are invaluable: please use Nickel, break it, do cool things we haven't even imagined, and most importantly, please let us know about it!